-Second, it implies SD WAN is a required driver for a hybrid network.
-Most of our customers have run a hybrid network without SD WAN for many years.
+Second, it implies SD WAN is a required driver for hybrid networking.
+Most of our customers have run a hybrid network without an SD WAN service for many years.

-So, if anything it's Hybrid Networking that will cause the decline of MPLS.
+So, if anything it's Hybrid networking that might cause the decline of MPLS.

 An aside on internet performance

 Let's go back to the point about internet performance for a minute.
 You can get similar latency out of a Dedicated Internet Access (DIA) circuit than you can out of MPLS.
 One major UK carrier has a latency SLA that is better for their DIA service than it is for their MPLS service before Class of Service prioritisation is applied.

 Really?
 How is that achieved?

 To achieve this performance you need to stay on-net.
 If you use one carrier to connect several branch offices over the internet then the site to site traffic that stays on the carrier's network should enjoy sparkling performance.
 However, if you want to go outside of the carrier's DIA cloud then you'll lose that benefit: once on the open internet you're on a best-endeavours network that does not support end to end prioritisation.

 If the Internet is best-endeavours, why are people diverting traffic to it?